Lebanon:Operations of the Islamic Resistance on Sunday, Marc...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 11:10 am “Jal Al-Allam” Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 12:15 p.m. the “Ramim” [Hunin] Barracks with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 12:50 pm the espionage devices at “Al-Raheb” Site with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 1:18 p.m. the “Al-Malikiyya” Site with Burkan rockets, scoring direct hits.

-- An in response to the “Israeli” attack on Baalbek, the Islamic Resistance fighters targeted at 01:10 pm with more than 60 Katyusha rockets the missile and artillery base at “Yo’av” and the air and missile military command headquarters at “Kela” Barracks where a Golani Brigade force was training after returning from Gaza Strip.
+- The Islamic Resistance fighters launched at 1:45 p.m. an aerial operation with offensive drones on the new “Barkhta” Bunker in the occupied Lebanese Shebaa Farms, scoring direct hits.

-- the Islamic Resistance fighters targeted at 16:00 pm an “Israeli” force at “Al-Marj” site with appropriate weapons, leading to causalities among its members.
+- The Islamic Resistance fighters targeted at 3:45 p.m. the "Zebdine" Site in the occupied Lebanese Shebaa Farms with artillery shells.

-- And in response to the “Israeli” attacks on the steadfast southern villages and civilian homes, the Islamic Resistance fighters targeted at 17:20 pm a building in which “Israeli” soldiers are stationed at “Al-Manara” settlement with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:45 p.m. the "Ruwaisat Al-Alam" Site in the occupied Lebanese Kfarchouba Hills with the appropriate weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 17: 30 pm the “Ruwaisat Al-Alam” site in the occupied Lebanese Kfar Shuba Hills with rockets, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 3:55 p.m. the new espionage equipment in the “Jordeikh” [Jordah] Site with the appropriate weapons, destroying them.

-- the Islamic Resistance fighters targeted at 21:00 pm a gathering of “Israeli” soldiers in the vicinity of “Branit” Barracks with rockets, scoring direct hits.
+- The Islamic Resistance fighters targeted at 5:00 p.m. a gathering of “Israeli” troops in the vicinity of the “Al-Manara” Site with rocket artillery, scoring direct hits.

-- And in response to the “Israeli” attacks on the steadfast southern villages and civilian homes, the Islamic Resistance fighters targeted at 22:20 pm a building in which “Israeli” soldiers are stationed at “Al-Metula” settlement with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 11:10 p.m. an “Israeli” military force at the “Metula” Site with artillery shells, scoring direct hits.

 Comments